Contact Us for a Free Consultation (213) 542-0979

 • to obtain an arrest warrant.

-The Fourth Amendment of the U.S. Constitution guarantees everyone the right to be free from an unreasonable search and seizure.
+The Fourth Amendment of the U.S. Constitution guarantees everyone the right to be free from unreasonable search and seizure.

-Judge determining probable cause
+A judge determining probable cause

 • police officer,